This article sets out the main rules relating to capital gains tax (CGT).

 Gains and losses

 Gains and losses are calculated in exactly the same way.
 Any loss made in 1996/97 or later tax years must be claimed within five years after 31 January following the end of the tax year in which the loss arose and can be carried forward.
-Losses will not be allowable unless the taxpayer advises the Tax Inspector of the amount of the loss.
-The taxpayer can claim a loss via their tax return, or by writing to the local Inspector of Taxes.
+Losses will not be allowable unless the taxpayer advises the HMRC of the amount of the loss.

 For tax years before 1996/97 losses do not have to be claimed in this way.
 Pre 1996/97 losses can still be carried forward and there is no time limit on using these losses.